 This is the date after which the shares start trading ex-bonus.
 Anyone buying the shares after this date won’t be eligible for the bonus shares.

-For shareholders who hold shares in dematerialised form, the bonus shares are directly credited to their Demat accounts .
+For shareholders who hold shares in dematerialised form, the bonus shares are directly credited to their Demat account .

 In the rare case where shares are held in physical form, new share certificates are issued to the shareholders.